YerevaNN/SionnaInRome/README.md

-# Sionna IEEE Paper Experiments - Quick Start Guide

-Guide will help you reproduce the experiments from https://arxiv.org/abs/2507.19653 with proper OSM building heights.
+# Guide will help you reproduce the experiments from https://arxiv.org/abs/2507.19653 with proper OSM building heights.

 ## Prerequisites

 ### 1. Install Dependencies